WBUR-FM: 2020 layoffs and cost cuts

 In mid-June 2020, WBUR laid off 29 employees, more than 10 percent of the station's staff, and ended the Only A Game syndicated program due to the ongoing COVID-19 recession.
 In an email to all staff members, the station announced a spending cut of 13 percent, elimination of wage increases, a hiring freeze, and a 10 percent pay cut for Margaret Low, the current chief executive.

 2024 layoffs and cost cuts

 In April 2024, CEO Margaret Low announced layoffs and buyouts amid a financial crisis.
-The station is eliminating seven positions, and 24 employees, including four senior leadership team members, are taking voluntary buyouts.
-These cuts come as WBUR faces a $7 million decline in on-air sponsorship income and aims to reduce its budget by $4 million.
-In addition to staff reductions, the station is implementing cost-saving measures such as eliminating unfilled positions, reducing travel expenses, and negotiating lower rates for contracted services.
+The station eliminated seven positions, and 24 employees, including four senior leadership team members, took voluntary buyouts.
+These cuts came as WBUR faced a $7 million decline in on-air sponsorship income and aimed to reduce its budget by $4 million.
+In addition to staff reductions, the station implemented cost-saving measures such as eliminating unfilled positions, reduced travel expenses, and negotiatied lower rates for contracted services.

-To further save costs, Low will take a ten percent pay cut as part of the cutback, Peet's coffee will no longer be purchased for the station, and cell phones will not be covered for any non-represented colleagues.
+To further save costs, Low took a ten percent pay cut as part of the cutback, Peet's coffee would no longer be purchased for the station, and cell phones would not be covered for any non-represented colleagues.